-1. The above table includes only those whose total of aggregate amount of consolidated remuneration, nonmonetary remuneration and others is 100 million yen or more.

-2. MCG remunerates Directors who concurrently serve as Corporate Executive Officers for their services as Corporate Executive Officers.

-3. The amounts of basic remuneration, etc. and cash bonus are the sum of remuneration, etc., paid during the fiscal year under review (all monetary remuneration).

-- 4. Basic remuneration, etc. includes the amounts of fringe benefits for foreign Corporate Executive Officers (expenses for returning to their countries, education expenses for their children, tax adjustments for international transfers, increase in gross fringe benefits, etc.).
+- 1. The above table includes only those whose total of aggregate amount of consolidated remuneration, non-monetary remuneration and others is 100 million yen or more. - 2.
+MCG remunerates Directors who concurrently serve as Corporate Executive Officers for their services as Corporate Executive Officers. - 3.
+The amounts of basic remuneration, etc. and cash bonus are the sum of remuneration, etc., paid during the fiscal year under review (all monetary remuneration). - 4.
+Basic remuneration, etc. includes the amounts of fringe benefits for foreign Corporate Executive Officers (expenses for returning to their countries, education expenses for their children, tax adjustments for international transfers, increase in gross fringe benefits, etc.).
 Furthermore, expenses such as housing allowances, medical insurance etc. MCG bears as fringe benefits presented as non-monetary remuneration. - 5.
+Annual bonus for Directors includes the amount paid in June 2024 to Corporate Executive Officers who retired at the end of March 2024.

-The amounts of stock remuneration presented above are the sum of the those recorded as expenses in fiscal 2023 (expenses connected with the performance share units).
-The amount of shares with restriction of transfer presented above is the sum of those recorded as expenses in fiscal 2023 (sum of grants of shares with restriction of transfer worth the base value defined by title, where the restriction of transfer is removed upon retirement, and grants of shares with restriction of transfer to Jean-Marc Gilson as a sign-on bonus). - 6.
-The amount of shares with restriction of transfer presented above is the sum of those recorded as expenses in fiscal 2023 (sum of grants of shares with restriction of transfer worth the base value defined by title, where the restriction of transfer is removed upon retirement, and grants of shares with restriction of transfer to the President and CEO as a sign-on bonus). - 7.
-The amounts of others presented above are severance pay (special pay provided for contract termination due to the company circumstances) to be paid to Jean-Marc Gilson and remuneration paid to the Corporate Executive Officers who retired on March 31, 2024 based on the contract with each Corporate Executive Officer at the time of their retirement. - iii.
-Method of calculating performance-linked remuneration paid during the fiscal year under review and results of evaluation - a.
+- 6. The amounts of performance share units (PSU) are the total amount recorded as an expense in fiscal 2024.
+Under the Company's PSU system, as a rule, stock of the Company is issued in the number calculated every year in proportion to TSR (total shareholder return) of the Company's during a period of three years. - 7.
+The amounts of shares with restriction of transfer are the total amount recorded as an expenses in fiscal 2024.
+Under the Company's RS system, shares with restriction of transfer worth the base value defined by title are issued every year and the restriction of transfer will be removed when an officer retires. - 8.
+The amounts of others are remuneration paid to the Corporate Executive Officers who retired on March 31, 2025 based on the contract with each Corporate Executive Officer at the time of their retirement. - iii.
+Method of calculating performance-linked remuneration paid during the fiscal year under review and results of evaluation a.
 Annual bonus

-Annual bonus paid to Corporate Executive Officers in the fiscal year under review was determined based mainly on the results of the KAITEKI evaluation (on the achievement of annual targets for the three axes of the KAITEKI Management that the MCG Group values: sustainability axis (Management of Sustainability: MOS); innovation axis (Management of Technology: MOT); and economic efficiency axis (Management of Economics: MOE)) and also individual appraisal (on the achievement of initiative targets under the medium and long-term management plan, leadership status, etc.).
-The amounts paid were between 71.7% and 85.7% of the base amount.
+Annual bonus paid to Corporate Executive Officers in the fiscal year under review was determined based mainly on the results of the evaluation of the Company's performance in fiscal 2023 (three axes for achieving the Group's Purpose: sustainability axis (Management of Sustainability: MOS); innovation axis (Management of Technology: MOT); and economic efficiency axis (Management of Economics: MOE)) and also individual appraisal (on the achievement of initiative targets under the medium and long-term management plan, leadership status, etc.).
+The amounts paid were between 76.7% and 98.2% of the base amount.